whykay/python-ireland-old-guide/guide/meetups.rst

 ====

-.. [#] Contact Vicky to add you as co-organiser of an event in meetup.com.
+.. [#] Email contact@python.ie to ask meetup.com orgraniser to add you as co-organiser of an event in meetup.com.
-.. [#] Mick and Vicky has a projector, please email them to see if it's available.
-If a company is happy to sponsor a lend of their projector, that is good also.
-.. [#] Ask Vicky.
+.. [#] Ask current directors.
+If unsure, email contact@python.ie.